rudolfdeschipper/ZeroCode2/README.md

 Keyword	- Explanation	- Command parameter
 # FileCreate
 Creates a file with the name as specified after this keyword.
 If the file already exists, it is not recreated and no text is added to the file.
 This command sits on a line of its own.
 Path and filename to send the output to.
 Supports expressions.

 # FileOverwrite
 Creates a file as FileCreate, but regardless if it already exists or not.
 It is always recreated.
 This comments sits on a line of its own.
 Same as FileCreate

 # Loop
 Repeatedly loops over the elements of the model.
 The element to loop over is specified after the Loop keyword and it must conform to the "path" in the model (see later).
 Path in the model to loop over.
 Supports relative path to the nearest enclosing loop.
 In case the path refers to another loop, it shall name that loop path explicitly.

 A Loop statement can take up a single line of be part of a piece of text.
 In the latter case, the Loop statement must be followed by a space.
 This space is considered part of the Loop statement it is not emitted to the result.

+## Existance of properties to loop over
+A loop path can optionally end with a question mark ("?"), making the loop optional.
+If the element to loop over (the path) does not exist in the model, the loop will thus be skipped entirely.
+Omitting the ? qualifier in the path will generate a runtime error if the path does not exist.
+In the template, this construct can also be achieved by enclosing the loop with an If statement that tests for the path(e.g. %If:path? %Loop:path ... %/Loop:path %EndIf).
+However using the optional qualifier in the loop path itself is more succinct and elegant.

+## Property order
 Ordering of the elements in the loop follows the way they are present in the model (natural order).
 In case properties are inherited, the inherited ones come first, then the added properties.
 Properties that are overridden, do not change their ordering.

 NOTE: there is currently no way to change the ordering through a loop statement (order by not supported).

-NOTE: the ordering of properties in a model with inherited properties can be changed by the "/" modifier (see below).
+## Loop filtering (not supported)
+When looping over a property, it is sometimes needed to only consider a subset of the properies' elements.
+This is easily achieved by adding an %If inside the loop.

+	%Loop:SomeProperty
+	%If:SomeProperty.SomeInternalPropery=someValue
+		... emit conditionally
+	%EndIf
+	%/Loop:SomeProperty

+Often however such constructs are overly verbose, in particular when the condition to test for is only to restrict the elements in the loop to a subset.

+A proposed solution is to enhance the Loop syntax by adding an optional filtering clause:

+	%Loop:Property|Filter
+	%/Loop:Property

+The "|" was chosen for notational brevity.
+It reminds of the pipe symbol in shell languages, and has a similar function: the loop elements "pass through" the filter and only if the filter clause is true, the element is passed into the loop's body.

+Using a loop filter is semantically fully equivalent to the Loop/If combination mentioned above.
+The Filter element's syntax is the same as the condition in an If clause.
+As a consequence, a filter condition can refer to any valid condition in the frame of the model.
+It is not restricted to the loop path.
+Note that alternatives are not supported (there is no notion of Else in the filter, and it would be useless to have this in a loop).

 # If
 Tests for a condition, which is a property from the model, which is tested against a fixed value.
 Negative testing is done by prefixing the test by a "!".
 Existence of a property be tested by suffixing it by "?".

-Path to model expression, followed by "=" or "!=" and a literal value (no spaces allowed.
+It is followed by a colon and a path to a model expression, followed by "=" or "!=" and a literal value (no spaces allowed).

 An If statement can take up a single line of be part of a piece of text.
 In the latter case, the If statement must be followed by a space.
 This space is considered part of the If statement it is not emitted to the result.
 May be preceded by "!" to negate the complete test.

 A path to a model element can be tested for existence by appending it by "?".
 This can be used alone to test if the property is present in the model, or in a comparison.
 In the latter case, the test fails if the property does not exist, and if it exists, the comparison against the compare value is performed.
 Preceding it with "!" negates the complete comparison.